deepghuge/deepghuge.github.io/_pages/about.md

 🔭 I'm a BS-MS dual degree student at the Indian Institute of Science Education and Research (IISER), Pune.
 I am particularly drawn to the intersection of astronomy, data science, and statistics, and I find great satisfaction in working at their confluence.

-🌞 I am presently doing my Master's thesis on characterizing Coronal Mass Ejection (CME) Sheaths under the supervision of Prof. Prasad Subramanian (IISER Pune).
+🌞 I am presently doing my Master's thesis on Characterizing Turbulent Fluctuations in Magnetic Fields, Density and Velocity  in Earth-Directed Coronal Mass Ejection (CME) Sheaths under the supervision of Prof. Prasad Subramanian (IISER Pune).

 📑 My research interest involves analyzing heliophysical data to unveil underlying physical phenomena.
 Additionally, exploring their impact on Earth's geophysical systems.